AsparuhT/Weather-App/README.md

 ## Setup

+- If you want to use the weather app, with the auto-complete functinality provided by me, there is no need to go over this setup.
+It will work as long as you add the API keys in the .env file, as explained in the README.md in the main branch.
+If you want to configure it on your own database / API endpoint, then go ahead with the following instructions.

 - **Import the database:** Import the .sql file in a MySQL database.
 - **Connect the database to the autoComplete.php file:** Adjust the database credentials in that file so it connects to the database.
 - **Add its 'my_token' API key:** If you don't have the API key, contact me so I can provide it to you.